-19 With this step, BPM recommends deleting B&P Section 2493(b) as indicated in the appendix.
+With this step, BPM recommends deleting B&P Section 2493(b) as indicated in Attachment F.

-21 Section 2493(b) requires a passing score consistent with Section 2484.
+Section 2493(b) requires a passing score consistent with Section 2484.
 Section 2484 requires two-years of postgraduate training for California licensure.
-However, California is the only one of the 50 States to require 23 more than one year, and the Medical Board of California requires only one year for MDs.
-For licensure, the 24 one-year NBPME standard is a satisfactory advance and reasonably consistent with Section 2484.
+However, California is the only one of the 50 States to require more than one year, and the Medical Board of California requires only one year for MDs.
+For licensure, the one-year NBPME standard is a satisfactory advance and reasonably consistent with Section 2484.

-26 Part III already examines for the full scope of podiatric medical practice in California established in Section 2472 and referenced in Section 2493(b).
+Part III already examines for the full scope of podiatric medical practice in California established in Section 2472 and referenced in Section 2493(b).
 BPM's concern has always been that it does so at a competency level expected following postgraduate training.

-While some negotiating AB 932 wanted a more rigorous exam, comparable to BPM's sunsetted oral clinical exam or the American Board of Podiatric Surgery's specialty certification exam, B&P Code Sections 2492 and 2493, and the Department of Consumer Affairs' Examination Validation Policy developed under B&P §139, 33 require a licensing exam testing for "entry-level competence."
-Part III is equivalent to the USMLE Step 3 licensing exam taken by first-year MD residents, which is itself distinct from medical specialty exams 35 administered by boards recognized by the American Board of Medical Specialties (ABMS).
+While some negotiating AB 932 wanted a more rigorous exam, comparable to BPM's sunsetted oral clinical exam or the American Board of Podiatric Surgery's specialty certification exam, B&P Code Sections 2492 and 2493, and the Department of Consumer Affairs' Examination Validation Policy developed under B&P §139, require a licensing exam testing for "entry-level competence."
+Part III is equivalent to the USMLE Step 3 licensing exam taken by first-year MD residents, which is itself distinct from medical specialty exams administered by boards recognized by the American Board of Medical Specialties (ABMS).

-37 BPM recommends sunsetting Section 2493(b).
+BPM recommends sunsetting Section 2493(b).

-39 School approvals
+School approvals

-- 25. Describe legal requirements regarding school approval.
+25. Describe legal requirements regarding school approval.
 Who approves your schools?
 What role does BPPE have in approving schools?
-How does the board work with BPPE in the school approval process? - 43 BPM has authority to approve schools of podiatric medicine pursuant to B&P Code Sections 2475, 2476, 2483, - 44 2486, and 2488.
-BPM's regulations (1399.662 -- Approved Schools) require that schools be accredited by the - 45 national Council on Podiatric Medical Education (CPME), which is designated for this purpose by the U.S. - 46 Department of Education.
+How does the board work with BPPE in the school approval process?

+BPM has authority to approve schools of podiatric medicine pursuant to B&P Code Sections 2475, 2476, 2483, 2486, and 2488.
+BPM's regulations (1399.662 -- Approved Schools) require that schools be accredited by the national Council on Podiatric Medical Education (CPME), which is designated for this purpose by the U.S. Department of Education.
 BPPE does not approve medical and podiatric medical schools.

-- 1 26.
-How many schools are approved by the board?
-How often are schools reviewed? - 2 CPME has accredited eight schools and in addition has granted candidate status to the College of Podiatric - 3 Medicine at Western University of Health Sciences in Pomona, CA. An institution that has achieved candidate - 4 status is viewed by the Council to have satisfied the eligibility requirements and to have the potential for - 5 meeting CPME accreditation standards and requirements once the DPM program is fully activated with students - 6 enrolled in all four years.
+26. How many schools are approved by the board?
+How often are schools reviewed?

+CPME has accredited eight schools and in addition has granted candidate status to the College of Podiatric Medicine at Western University of Health Sciences in Pomona, CA. An institution that has achieved candidate status is viewed by the Council to have satisfied the eligibility requirements and to have the potential for meeting CPME accreditation standards and requirements once the DPM program is fully activated with students enrolled in all four years.

-8 CPME re-evaluates accredited podiatric medical schools on a regular basis.
-According to its publication CPME 9 130: "In order for accreditation to be reaffirmed, the Council conducts re-evaluation of the institution on a 10 periodic basis."
+CPME re-evaluates accredited podiatric medical schools on a regular basis.
+According to its publication CPME 130: "In order for accreditation to be reaffirmed, the Council conducts re-evaluation of the institution on a periodic basis."
 This involves a comprehensive on-site evaluation.

-- 12 27.
-What are the board's legal requirements regarding approval of international schools? - BPM's regulations require that schools be accredited by the CPME, which to date has only approved schools within the U.S. To date, there are no comparable four-year podiatric medical schools in other countries offering the DPM degree.
+27. What are the board's legal requirements regarding approval of international schools?

+BPM's regulations require that schools be accredited by the CPME, which to date has only approved schools within the U.S. To date, there are no comparable four-year podiatric medical schools in other countries offering the DPM degree.

-1 Section 5 -
+Section 5 - Enforcement Program

-Enforcement Program

-4 28.
-What are the board's performance targets/expectations for its enforcement program?
+28. What are the board's performance targets/expectations for its enforcement program?
 Is the board meeting those expectations?
 If not, what is the board doing to improve performance?

-7 In January 1990, BPM staff instituted new complaint tracking goals.
-The new staff goals were 24-hours for 8 Executive Officer review, 30 days for DPM medical consultant review, and six months for MBC 9 investigators.
+In January 1990, BPM staff instituted new complaint tracking goals.
+The new staff goals were 24-hours for Executive Officer review, 30 days for DPM medical consultant review, and six months for MBC investigators.